shamsakhoja/ab-testing-framework/README.md

 workflow used by growth and marketing analytics teams at top tech companies.

 ## Business Problem
-Only 35% of new users were completing onboarding and reaching their "aha moment".
+Only 35% of new users were completing onboarding.
 The remaining 65% dropped off before experiencing core product value, directly impacting revenue and growth.

 ## Hypothesis